 What are the prospects for the growth of the banking market in the whole of Iraq including Kurdistan?

 Every year we have at least 50 or 60 percent growth.
-Some years we had 200 percent growth.
+Some years we had 200 percent growth, making North bank one of the leading banks in Iraq in terms of the growth.
 It doesn't mean we are particularly good; it means we are very small compared to the overall size so we can be extremely big in the near future.
 Once we are confident we can provide the services, we will grow better and become bigger.
 We are a little hesitant in expanding ourselves because the biggest challenge is the staff, their training and the ability to provide the needed services.

 We have had a lot of challenges but our biggest challenge today is to find the right people who will be able to serve our customers.
 This challenge is due to one particular reason.
 In Iraq, there were only two main governmental banks, then called Rashid and Rafidain, and the employees of these banks from 1980 to 2003 could not travel outside of Iraq.
 The period lasted 23 years and for 13 years out of those, everyone was under a very strict embargo.
 They actually did very little inside Iraq as well; it was mostly paycheques or changing money or things like that.
 There was absolutely no international division for transferring money, letters of credit, guarantees, or any other international business.
 In Iraq, it was closed and this also included the KRG at the time.